 In the aforementioned example, let us consider that the item pasta is found alone in 200 of 1,000 transactions of the data set.
-To compute the Confidence of the association rule pasta $\Rightarrow$ tomato, it is necessary to divide the Support of this rule, 0.1, by the Support of pasta - Antecedent in the association rule -, 0.2, resulting in a confidence of 0.5, i.e., 50.0%.
-Confidence is very sensitive to the frequency on the right side of the association rule, i.e., a very high value in the right side of the association rule can generate a high confidence value, even if the items do not have any type of relation.
+To compute the Confidence of the pasta $\Rightarrow$ tomato association rule, it is necessary to divide the Support of this rule, 0.1, by the Support of pasta - Antecedent in the association rule -, 0.2, resulting in a confidence of 0.5, i.e., 50.0%.

-To solve this problem of Confidence, Brin et al. [2] proposed the metric Conviction.
+Brin et al. [2] proposed the metric Conviction.
 This metric uses the Support in both the Antecedent and the Consequent (Equation 3).